Shenmue (video game): Legacy

-Reviews of the HD ports of Shenmue and Shenmue II in 2018 were less positive.
+Reviews of the HD ports of Shenmue in 2018 were less positive.
 Destructoid's Peter Glagowski wrote that Shenmue had "interesting concepts that are marred by poor execution", and criticized the combat and slow pacing.
 He concluded: "This open-world design was truly original and fascinating in 1999, but there really wasn't a need to include half of the features that Shenmue has."
 The Escapist critic Ben "Yahtzee" Croshaw disliked the "relentless" and "frenetic" combat, and felt that the open world lacked content between key story moments.
-The critic Jim Sterling wrote that "Shenmue is dreadful [...]
+The critic James Stephanie Sterling wrote that "Shenmue is dreadful [...]
 Maybe at the turn of the millennium when this game was worth a shit it could get away with being bold, but boldness is no excuse for wasting the player's time, having absolutely no respect for the audience or its patience, and generally expecting people to make their own fun in a game that doesn't really give all that many tools to have fun with."

 Shenmue attracted a cult following.
 Fans visit Dobuita Street in Yokosuka, where most of the game is set.
 It has been included in several lists of the greatest games of all time.
-Edge placed it number 50 in its 2007 list of the top 100 games.
-In 2008, it was voted #25 on Game's "Greatest Games of All Time" reader poll of over 100,000 votes.
-In 2006 and 2008, IGN readers voted Shenmue and Shenmue II #81 and #63, respectively, in the "Readers' Choice Top 100 Games Ever" list.
-In April 2011, Empire ranked Shenmue the 42nd-best video game of all time.
+In 2007, Edge named it the 50th-greatest game, and in 2008 it was voted the 25th-greatest in Game's reader poll of more than 100,000 votes.
+In 2006 and 2008, IGN readers voted Shenmue the 81st-greatest game.
+In April 2011, Empire ranked it the 42nd-best game.
 In April 2013, Den of Geek ranked Shenmue and Shenmue II the joint-best Dreamcast games.
-In September 2013, readers of the German games magazine M!
-Games voted Shenmue the best game of all time.
-In October 2013, MSN UK named it one of the 20 best games of all time.
-In 2014, Shenmue was the 71st best game ever by Slant Magazine and the seventh by Empire.
+That September, readers of the German games magazine M!
+Games voted Shenmue the best game of all time, and in October MSN UK named it one of the 20 best.
+In 2014, Shenmue was named the 71st-best by Slant Magazine and the seventh by Empire.

-Influence

 Shenmue is credited for pioneering several game technologies.
-In its list of "Top 5 Underappreciated Innovators", 1UP.com credited it as the original "open-world city game" before the idea was popularized by games such as Grand Theft Auto III (2001).
-Its large environments, wealth of options and level of detail have been compared to later sandbox games including Grand Theft Auto, Yakuza, Fallout 3 and Deadly Premonition.
-Shenmue is also credited for naming and popularizing the quick time event, which games including Resident Evil, God of War and Tomb Raider would incorporate.
+In its list of "top five underappreciated innovators", 1UP.com credited Shenmue as the original "open-world city game" before games such as Grand Theft Auto III (2001).
+Its large environments, wealth of options and level of detail have been compared to later sandbox games including Grand Theft Auto, Yakuza, Fallout 3, and Deadly Premonition.
+Shenmue is also credited for naming and popularizing the quick time event, which later games including Resident Evil, God of War and Tomb Raider incorporated.
+In a public poll held by the British Academy of Film and Television Arts in 2025, Shenmue was voted the most influential game of all time.